How to Make a Free Business Email Address

 All of these plans are shared hosting plans.
 If you’re not sure what that means, read our article on shared vs managed WordPress hosting.

-Here’s a quick look at what you’ll get on these plans:
+Here’s a quick look at what you get on each plan:

 All plans include a free domain for the first year.